aleklisi/electrical_lambda_days_presentation/slides.md

 "[...]we can have languages with very similar energy consumptions and completely different execution times" [16]

 "Compiled languages tend to be, as expected, the fastest and most energy efficient ones. [...]
 This tendency can also be observed for execution time [...]"
 [16]

 ---
 # Conclusions from the paper (2)

 "[...] we can see that the **C language** is, overall, the fastest and** most energy efficient**."
 [16]

 .scale45[![Linus](images/linusTorwalds.jpeg)]

+---
+class: middle, center
+# Is it all about efficiency?

+---
+# Sorry Mr. Torvalds but **NO**!

+"Lua is a tiny and simple language, partly because it does not try to do what C is already good for, such as sheer performance, low-level operations, or interface with third-party software.
+Lua relies on C for those tasks."
+[17]